 - finding time for things you enjoy, such as outdoor and creative activities or learning a new skill

 To learn more about how to look after your mental wellbeing, visit the Wellbeing

 Here are some ways you can seek support when you need it:

-- Join a support group, such as Grow SA or your local Men’s Shed
+- joining a support group, such as Grow SA or your local Men’s Shed

-- Chat with someone who’s faced their own mental health challenges via the Lived Experience Telephone Support Service 1800 013 755, or Skylight 1800 022 020
+- speaking to someone who has personal lived experience of recovery and managing challenges to their mental health via the Lived Experience Telephone Support Service 1800 013 755, or Skylight (08) 8378 4100

-- To connect with First Nations controlled services, check out Nunkuwarrin Yunti of South Australia
+- connecting with First Nations controlled services via Nunkuwarrin Yunti of South Australia

-- Visit any of the following websites for great resources on mental health and wellbeing:
+- visiting any of the following websites for great resources on mental health and wellbeing: